ktdreyer/storage-sig-utils/new-major-release.rst

     yum install centos-release-ceph-nautilus

 Now these users will have an ``/etc/yum.repos.d/CentOS-Ceph-Nautilus.repo`` on their systems.
 This will point at the rest of our Ceph packages.
+These users will be able to ``yum install ceph`` and get the nautilus package.